-The talent pool for workers with risk and compliance skills was tight before COVID-19, and it’s even tighter now.
+The talent pool for workers with governance, risk and compliance skills was tight before COVID-19, and it’s even tighter now.
 Plus, with many businesses taking a wait-and-see approach to governmental regulations, Kimball anticipates a hiring crunch soon.

 Resource availability will be a key issue, and early movers will come out ahead.
 Especially with regard to compliance issues, says Kimball, “The penalty for inaction can be massive.”